Thirty years after the discovery of the top quark: the field enters an age of refinement and subtlety: Pursuing subtlety and refinement

 \section{Pursuing subtlety and refinement}

 The measurement of asymmetries allows to pursue subtle effects in top-quark production.
 The CMS Collaboration measured the lepton-charge asymmetry in \(t\bar{t}+W\) production~\cite{CMS-TOP-24-003}, obtaining a value compatible with the SM expectation.
 A new measurement determines the inclination asymmetry expressed with the angle \(\varphi\) between the planes of initial-state and final-state momenta~\cite{CMS:2025qmd}.
-The ATLAS Collaboration searched for the electroweak production of \(t\bar{t}+W\)+jet final states, corresponding to \(tW\) scattering with a Higgs boson as a mediator~\cite{TOPQ-2019-18}.
+The ATLAS Collaboration searched for the electroweak production of \(t\bar{t}+W+\,\)jet final states, corresponding to \(tW\) scattering processes which involve, for example, a \(Z\) boson or a Higgs boson as a mediator~\cite{TOPQ-2019-18}.
 While the observed data do not yield evidence for this process, limits on EFT contributions are set.

 Last year, the ATLAS and CMS Collaborations managed to establish the subtle quantum mechanical effect of quantum entanglement of \(t\bar{t}\) pairs produced near the kinematic threshold in the dileption channel~\cite{TOPQ-2021-24,CMS-TOP-23-001}.
-The CMS Collaboration added an analysis in the lepton+jets channel that led to the observation of entanglement of boosted top quarks with \(m(t\bar{t})>800\,\)GeV~\cite{CMS-TOP-23-007}.
+The possibility of entanglement of a set of particles is a fundamental feature of quantum mechanics which denotes the phenomenon that the quantum state of one particle cannot be described independently of the others.
+The new measurements demonstrate the occurrence of entanglement in a novel setting at high particle energy.
+The CMS Collaboration added an analysis in the lepton+jets channel that led to the observation of entanglement of \(t\bar{t}\) pairs with high invariant mass, namely \(m(t\bar{t})>800\,\)GeV~\cite{CMS-TOP-23-007}.

-New analyses the collaborations established quasi-bound-state effects leading to a cross-section enhancement in the \(m(t\bar{t})\) distribution~\cite{CMS-TOP-24-007,ATLAS-CONF-2025-008}.
+New analyses performed by the collaborations established quasi-bound-state effects leading to a cross-section enhancement in the \(m(t\bar{t})\) distribution near the kinematic threshold~\cite{ATLAS-CONF-2025-008,CMS-TOP-24-007}.
 This subtle effect could only be unravelled by exploiting the spin correlation between the top quark and top antiquark.
-Figure~\ref{fig2} show the results obtained by the CMS Collaboration based on a pseudoscalar signal model \(\eta_t\).
+Figure~\ref{fig2} shows the results obtained by the CMS Collaboration based on a pseudoscalar signal model \(\eta_t\).

 Different signal models lead to slightly different signal strengths, but the cross-section enhancement remains.